Squeezing a fixed amount of gravitational energy to arbitrarily small scales, in $U(1)$ symmetry: GENERAL EXISTENCE

-which by the same reasoning establishes the second part of (\lIbsim) together with the stated constants.
-To show (\lepssim) we work in $\tau,\,\xi,\,\zeta$ coordinates, obtaining (since $\mff_\eta[f]^0$ bounds all three derivatives of $f$ in this case, by (\lmffetatau))
+The first line in \eqref{Ibsim} follows from Corollary \ref{bootstrapimpcor}.
+The proof of the second line is analogous.
+To show \eqref{epssim} we work in $\qutau,\,\quxi,\,\quzeta$ coordinates, obtaining (since in this coordinate system $\qumff_\queta[f]^0$ bounds all three derivatives of $f$)

 and so